ToniBiro/WALL-E/README.md

 #### To Do
 * Hand slider movement
 * Compression chamber door movement
-* The compression process
+* Assemble the compression process

 <a name="Usage"/> </a>
 ### Usage
 The robot is controlled via a Bluetooth phone application.
-He can move around and move his arms up and down.
-He can also wave.
+While building him we used **Bluetooth RC Control** Android Mobile App.
+We mapped all commands using this app but any other app can be used if we remap the command codes.
 <a name="Materials"/> </a>
 ### Materials